Budget 2020: Rs 30,757 crore allocation for J&K

 She also said a national policy on statistics will be brought in and added that data must have credibility.

-The finance minister also proposed major reform in recruitment of non-gazetted staff.
+The finance minister also proposed major reform in the recruitment of non-gazetted staff.